Amsterdam/frontend-react-template/README.md

 # Frontend React Template

-This project can be used to create a new frontend react project from scractch.
+This project can be used to create a new frontend react project from scractch for projects within comunity of Amsterdam.

 If you want to use a form utility we suggest you use: `react-hook-form`.